my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 **Emerging right without traffic control**

--   should be <span style='color:chartreuse'>more decisive</span> when turning; if you are able to walk through, you should be able to cross; don't need a huge gap;
+-   should be <span style='color:#32CD32'>more decisive</span> when turning; if you are able to walk through, you should be able to cross; don't need a huge gap;